Cristian Quintero (swimmer)

-Cristian Daniel Quintero Valero (born 14 October 1992 in Maracay) is a Venezuelan swimmer.
+Cristian Daniel Quintero Valero (born 14 October 1992) is a Venezuelan swimmer.
 He is a member of the Venezuela national team, and represented his country at the London 2012 Summer Olympics.
 Quintero won a silver medal at the 2010 Summer Youth Olympics for the 200 yard freestyle.
 He won gold medals in the 2010 South American Games as a part of the Venezuela's 400 meter and 800 meter freestyle relay teams.
 Quintero is currently a student athlete at the University of Southern California.